Machine Learning Institute strap line

 The assignments of this module will be highly practical with ample opportunity to experiment on financial and non-financial data sets and become familiar with the latest open-source deep learning frameworks and tools.

-Module 6 – Advanced Topics:
+Module 6 – Time Series:

 The MLI Certificate offers a global regional fee structure so please apply.